1. Get cozy at a local coffee house

 Most downtown restaurants offer patios to take advantage of this rare-for-Arizona breezy summer weather.
 Charly's at the historic Weatherford offers one of the more unique menus consisting of Southwestern style comfort fare (Try the Navajo pizza!) served either in the beautiful historic dining room or outside on the beautiful patio overlooking the downtown!

-Other great patios include Cuvee (a classy wine bar with tasty appetizers), Mix (a fresh make your own salad bar & sandwich shop), and Lumberyard Brewing (treat yourself to a local beer and tasty bar style appetizers).
+Other restaurants featuring great patios include The Toasted Owl (a cute cafe serving delicious breakfast dishes including plenty of veg and gf options), Mix (a fresh make your own salad bar & sandwich shop), and Lumberyard Brewing (treat yourself to a local beer and tasty bar style appetizers).

 4. Browse unique art galleries